Akil Baddoo Player Props: Tigers vs. Brewers

 Akil Baddoo At The Plate

-- Baddoo has gotten a hit in six of 13 games this season (46.2%), with multiple hits twice.
+- This year, Baddoo has tallied at least one hit in six of 14 games (42.9%), and had multiple hits twice.

+- He has not gone deep in his 14 games this year.

-- He has scored in four games this year (30.8%), but has had no multi-run games.
+- He has scored in five of 14 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.